These Chinese-made products could soon be hard to find in the U.S.

 What does the U.S. import from China?

-The top categories of goods that U.S.-based sellers import from China, and which are most at risk of becoming scarce because of the trade war, are varied.
-They range from kids toys and sports equipment to apparel and bedding.
+There is a wide range of goods that U.S.-based sellers import from China and that are most at risk of becoming scarce because of the trade war.

 "Among them, toys stand out as particularly vulnerable, raising concerns about potential shortages during the critical holiday season," TD Cowen analysts noted.